martinwheatman/enguageMirror/opt/api/README.md

 ## Deploy with Fly.io

+From the root directory of the repo.

 Use the `flyctl` CLI (see [docs](https://fly.io/docs/speedrun/)).

 Create an account on fly.io and sign in with the CLI: `fly auth login`.

-To create a new app: `fly launch`.
+To create a new app: `fly launch --dockerfile ./opt/api/Dockerfile --config ./opt/api/fly.toml`.

-To deploy to an existing app: `fly deploy`.
+To deploy to an existing app: `fly deploy --dockerfile ./opt/api/Dockerfile --config ./opt/api/fly.toml`.